yauritux/hcms-api/README.md

 * * *
 ### Writing tests ###
 There's only one rule to write your unit test. i.e. name of the method should be written in 3 parts, and each part is splitted by underscore character ('_') as shown below:

 `public void part1_part2_part3()`

-* part1 represents the name of the method under testing
+* part1 represents the name of the method which is under testing
 * part2 represents the scenario / test case
 * part3 represents the expected result

 e.g. : `public void findRoleByName_existingName_roleObjectIsReturned()`

 * * *